JD422/RPN_Converter/readme.md

 ## Assumptions

-It is assumed that all returns for functions, excluding the Autoselect Function, will be stored in a variable that will be freed using the proper method upon completion of use.
+It is assumed that all returns that are character pointers will be freed using the proper method upon completion of use.
 This will keep the library from causing a memory leak.
 As an example

 ```c
 #include <stdio.h>